openkim/KIMkit/kimkit/Docs/index.rst

    ``default-environment``

       Contains default file paths and environment variables used to configure various global behaviors of **KIMkit**.
-Settings can be overridden by a file called ``KIMkit-env`` stored in the **KIMkit** install directory for for finer control of settings per installation.

    ``settings/editors.txt``